JANASIA42/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

+For this deliverable, we've created a dataframe ("total_summary") using the summarize() function to find the mean, median, variance and standard deviation for all suspension coils' PSI column (1st image below).
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+However, as shown in image #2 below, the variance for Lot 3 vehicles far exceeds this limit with a variance of over 170.

 ![image](https://user-images.githubusercontent.com/106359572/193423299-bbf7ec7f-7593-4a78-b4e6-85bda8e1172b.png)